Mid Wales leaflet

 The arch was once the gateway to the nearby Hafod Estate.

 They all lead through huge beech trees planted over 200 years ago by Thomas Johnes who designed the Hafod mansion and grounds.

 There are picnic tables on the grassy slope by the car park, overlooking the arch.

-We have felled groups of conifer trees infected with the fungus-like disease Phytophthora ramorum here to help stop it spreading.
+We have felled groups of larch trees infected with the fungal disease Phytophthora ramorum here to help stop it spreading.